-The Management's Discussion and Analysis (MD&A) provides an overview of the financial position and activities of UFICO for the fiscal years ended June 30, 2018 and 2017, and should be read in conjunction with the financial statements and notes thereto.
+The Management's Discussion and Analysis (MD&A) provides an overview of UFICO's financial performance as of and for the fiscal year ended June 30, 2019 with comparative information as of and for the fiscal years ended June 30, 2018 and 2017, and should be read in conjunction with the financial statements and notes thereto.
 This overview is required by Governmental Accounting Standards Board (GASB) Statement No. 35, Basic Financial Statements-and Management's Discussion and Analysis-for Public Colleges and Universities, as amended by GASB Statement Nos.
 37, 38, 63, and 65.
 The MD&A, the financial statements, and the notes thereto are the responsibility of UFICO management.